OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/hist.md

 ---
 title: hist
-description: This page is about the hist command, a tool that creates histograms with density and rug.
+description: "This page is about the hist command, a tool that creates histograms with" density and rug.
 Here you will find usage, parameter information, and details on how to use the n_bins parameter effectively.
 keywords: